 When you buy something online or log into your bank account, your credit card and banking information remain secret because your computer uses cryptography to encrypt all your sensitive data.
 However, the type of cryptography that’s being used by the vast majority of today’s computers would be vulnerable to an attack by a large-scale quantum computer.

-This has been well known for decades, and it’s almost certainly why the U.S. government started funding quantum computing research almost 30 years ago.
-However, new types of “quantum-safe” cryptography are being developed — including by one of our clients, Isara Corporation.
+This has been well known for decades, and it’s almost certainly why the U.S. government started funding quantum computing research over 30 years ago.
+However, new types of “quantum-safe” cryptography are being developed.
 So no need to panic.

 But information security is just one example of the many important applications for quantum computers.
-Quantum computing will offer massive computing power for many other realms beyond cryptography, including quantum simulation, quantum chemistry and quantum optimization.
+Quantum computing will offer massive computing power for many other realms beyond cryptography, including computer simulation, chemistry, and optimization problems.

 OTHER IMPLICATIONS OF QUANTUM COMPUTING